NATIONAL HOME FUNERAL ALLIANCE

 Q. What, other than legal requirements, impede families from exercising their right to care for their own dead?

-Some hospitals and hospices also require removal by a professional without regard for policy compliance with the law.
-Care facilities and hospitals often have limits on how long a body can be sheltered, forcing the family to hire a funeral director to file the death certificate quickly, especially on holidays and weekends when the local offices are not open, in order to obtain the transport permit needed to remove the body to the home.
+Some hospitals, hospices, and care facilities may have an internal policy that requires removal of the dead by a funeral home without regard for their policies compliance with the law.
+They may also have limits on how long a body can be sheltered there, forcing people to hire a funeral director to file the death certificate more quickly in order to obtain the transport permit needed to transport the body home.
+Some cemeteries and crematories have policies prohibiting non-funeral directors from transporting bodies to their facilities.

 LEARN MORE ABOUT STATE REQUIREMENTS